jamesma100/foundry-models/README.md

 These instructions are only for running the KRR/SOAP model.

-Creating a [conda] environment and installing all the dependencies there is highly recommended.
-Some packages may need to be installed via [pip].
+Creating a [conda](https://docs.conda.io/en/latest/) environment and installing all the dependencies there is highly recommended.
+Some packages may need to be installed via [pip](https://pip.pypa.io/en/stable/#).
 ```bash
 conda create -c conda-forge -n foundry rdkit
 ```